Unlike most PC hardware at the time the Nintendo 64 has the advantage of having its own stand alone graphics processor known as the

 overlays can be used and will be discussed further on, however it is important to note that the use of code

 overlays has a negative performance impact.

-Display lists can be thought of as a set of commands (ucode) that can be used by the programmer to manipulate the RSP’s currently running microcode 8.
+Display lists can be thought of as a set of commands that can be used by the programmer to manipulate the RSP’s currently running microcode 8.
 Basically we want the CPU to setup a list of commands that the RSP will use to calculate the next frame, which the RSP will run in parallel while the CPU is computing game logic.

 The graphics programmer controls the RSP from main game code using the GBI.

 So Display lists are created based on the commands listed in the GBI and are sent to the RSP to be interpreted by the loaded RSP Microcode.